How do I form a corporation in Indiana?

 • Shares issued.
 You must detail the number of shares that will be issued for your corporation.

 • Your incorporator(s).
-Name and provide an address for all corporation incorporators.
+Name and address for all corporation incorporators.
 One incorporator must also sign.

 Office of the Indiana Secretary of State